ccmucdenver/ccm-docs/docs/clusters_guide.md

 On a Linux or Mac computer, you can use file transfer utilities `rsync`, `scp`, `sftp` on your computer to transfer files and entire directores between your computer and clusters.
 These utilities are normally a part of the system, if not you can install them from your Linux distribution.
 [Rsync](https://en.wikipedia.org/wiki/Rsync) is recommended.
 Typing `man rsync` should give you the manual for the system you are on.
 Rsync can transfer file trees recursively and resume a transfer which was interrupted.

+<ins> Approach 1: Transferring file from local computer to Alderaan using 'scp'  <ins>

+Open a terminal or command line prompt shell.
+Do not log into Alderaan – stay connected to your local machine.
+Type command:

+    scp /path/to/file/on/computer [username]@math-alderaan.ucdenver.pvt:/path/to/file/on/alderaan

+For instance, if your CU Denver username is 'duffme,' and a file is on your local machine, located at '~/Desktop/Folder/file.txt,' and you wish to copy this file to your home directory on Alderaan, the following command can be used: 'scp ~/Desktop/Folder/file.txt duffme@math-alderaan.ucdenver.pvt:/home/duffme'.

+<ins> Approach 2: Transferring file from Alderaan to local computer using 'scp'  <ins>

+Open a terminal or command line prompt shell.
+Do not log into Alderaan – stay connected to your local machine.
+Type command:

+    scp /path/to/file/on/computer [username]@math-alderaan.ucdenver.pvt:/path/to/file/on/alderaan

+For instance, if your username at CU Denver is 'duffme,' and you have a file on Alderaan that you want to copy, located at '/home/duffme/file.txt,' and you'd like to place this file on your local machine at '~/Desktop,' you can use the following command: 'scp duffme@math-alderaan.ucdenver.pvt:/home/duffme/file.txt ~/Desktop'.

 ### Windows

 On current Windows PC, you can use `scp` and `sftp` from the command window (a.k.a.
 Powershell window).